Solovic2/root-locus/README.md

 # Root Locus (Graphical Tool)

-This is a fun little weekend project I worked for my *Modern Control* class.
+This is a fun little weekend project I worked on for my *Modern Control* class.

 It is a python implementation of the Root Locus Design Method.
 The RL plots the location of the roots of the characteristic equation of the closed-loop transfer function as the gain K is varied from 0 to infinity.